Skip to Content

 beetroot burger on a board in the my kitchen, perfect for baby led weaning

-As usual, there are things can you can change up in this recipe, depending on your tastes/allergy issues or what you have in your pantry.
-First of all, the egg can be replaced with flax-egg, which is 1tbsp of flaxmeal plus 2.5tbsp of water.
 The flour can be switched to a gluten free version if you have an allergy and the quinoa can be replaced by couscous or bulgur wheat.

 These baby led weaning burgers create a delicious vegetarian burger which has a slight crunch thanks to the quinoa.
 The flour and egg binds them well and you can easily cut them into three strips as finger food for your baby, or serve whole for older babies.
 The beetroot turns the whole mixture bright pink which I think looks amazing and is eye catching for younger babies.

 The baby led weaning burgers can be batch cooked and kept in the fridge (three days) or stored in the freezer (one month).
-Makes you fully defrost them before offering them to your baby slightly warmed or cold.

 More Baby Led Weaning Beetroot Recipes: